magpie-ea/magpie-backend/README.md

 8. MIX_ENV=prod mix phx.digest
 9. MIX_ENV=prod mix release

-The release will be generated at `_build/prod/rel/babe/bin/babe`.
+The release will be generated at `_build/prod/rel/magpie/bin/magpie`.

 # Experiments (Frontend)

 This program is intended to serve as the backend which stores and returns experiment results.
 An experiment frontend is normally written as a set of static webpages to be hosted on a hosting provider (e.g. [Github Pages](https://pages.github.com/)) and loaded in the participant's browser.

-For detailed documentation on the structure and deployment of experiments, please refer to the [departure point repo](https://github.com/babe-project/departure-point) and the [\_babe documentation](https://babe-project.github.io/babe_site/).
+For detailed documentation on the structure and deployment of experiments, please refer to the [departure point repo](https://github.com/magpie-ea/departure-point) and the [\_magpie documentation](https://magpie-ea.github.io/magpie_site/).

 # Additional Notes